 Habit: Melanthera nivea grows as a woody herb up to 2 meters in height although it typically grows trailing.
 The vegetation has appressed hairs.
 The leaves are arranged oppositely and are up to 10 cm long.
 The blade is ovate to dentate in shape with a crenate margin and an acute leaf apex.

-Habitat: Melanthera nivea grows in human disturbed areas and sand substrate environments near the shoreline
+Habitat: Melanthera nivea grows in Human Altered environments and sand substrate environments near the shoreline.

-Distribution in Bahamas/Globally: Melanthera nivea occurs throughout all islands in the Bahamian Archipelago as well as the southern United Sates, The Caribbean and Central America
+Distribution: Melanthera nivea occurs throughout all islands in the Lucayan Archipelago as well as the southern United Sates, The Caribbean and Central America.

-Medicinal/Cultural/Economic usage: Melanthera nivea has no known medicinal usage in the Bahamas.
+Medicinal/Cultural/Economic usage: Melanthera nivea is not known to be used medicinally in the Lucayan Archipelago.